DKB Ghana

 DKB Ghana originally born Derick Kobina Bonney on September 3, 1985, is a Ghanaian stand-up comedy act, TV presenter, actor, and event host.
 He has been touted as the new King of Ghana Comedy by Kwaku Sintim-Misa who is a Ghanaian satire-comedy innovator veteran.
 DKB's popularity was enhanced when he represented Ghana at Big Brother Africa (season 7) in 2012.

 Early life

 DKB Ghana was born in the Ghana's capital city of Accra on September 3, 1985, at the Korle-Bu Teaching Hospital to Caroline Mensah and Harry Jerry Bonney, both Ga-Adangbe people of Ghana.

 From basic education to Middle school graduation in 2001, he continued his education at St. John's Grammar School in Ghana where he started discovering his love for entertainment and gradually established himself as a regular dance and rap performer during entertainment programmes there.
-In 2005 he gained admission to the University of Ghana where his serious engagememnt with Stand-up comedy took roots after proving himself at an event on campus.
+In 2005 he gained admission to the University of Ghana where his serious engagement with Stand-up comedy took roots after proving himself at an event on campus.